sigurdrg/api-examples/README.md

 This repository provides a few examples on how to use Sbankens Open Banking APIs.
 These will enable you to quickly get started and get familiar with the basic concepts of authorization and API usage.

-### SampleApplication
+### DotNetCoreSampleApplication
-Simple .NET Core Console Application describing how to retrieve accessToken, customer and account information.
+Simple .NET Core Console Application which retrieves accessToken, customer and account information.

 ### NodeClient
 Simple Node client which retrieves accessToken and account information.